 Reagents used: A 150ml 10ml

-Substance Heating Temperature (°C) Sample Quantity(g) Measurement Value(μg) Moisture Content (%)
+Substance Moisture Content (%)

-Small rice crackers 130 0.0377 2776 7.36
+Small rice crackers 7.36

 5. Dairy Products, Fat Products

 Because of their high moisture content, most dairy products are titrated directly using the volumetric method.
 A sugar-type dehydrated solvent is normally used as the titration solvent.
 However, products that have fats as their principal ingredients, such as butter, are dissolved in an oiltype dehydrated solvent for titration.
 When volumetric titration is used for fat products they are dissolved in an oil-type dehydrated solvent.